RohanAlexander/telling_stories_with_data/_book/20-gather.md

          )

 head(all_books)
-#> # A tibble: 6 × 2
+#> # A tibble: 6 x 2
 #>   title                         author
 #>   <chr>                         <chr>
 #> 1 A Little Life                 Hanya Yanighara.
 Recommended by Lauren.
 #> 2 The Andromeda Strain          Michael Crichton.
 #> 3 Is There Life After Housework Don Aslett.
-Got given this at the Museum of Cle…
+Got given this at the Museum of Cle~
 #> 4 The Chosen                    Chaim Potok.
 #> 5 The Forsyth Saga              John Galsworthy.
 #> 6 Freakonomics                  Steven Levitt and Stephen Dubner.